George Leitmann: Research contributions and academic services

-George contributed greatly to the theory of optimal control, dynamic games, and operations research, as well as applications to exterior ballistics of rockets, aerospace systems, economics, ecology, epidemiology, counterterrorism, and others, reported in 15 books (including An Introduction to Optimal Control, The Calculus of Variations and Optimal Control, Qualitative and Quantitative Differential Games, and Cooperative and Non-cooperative Many Player Games) and over 300 technical journal articles.
+Leitmann contributed greatly to the theory of optimal control, dynamic games, and operations research, as well as applications to exterior ballistics of rockets, aerospace systems, economics, ecology, epidemiology, counterterrorism, and others, reported in 15 books (including An Introduction to Optimal Control, The Calculus of Variations and Optimal Control, Qualitative and Quantitative Differential Games, and Cooperative and Non-cooperative Many Player Games) and over 300 technical journal articles.
 His service to the academic community, especially the University of California, Berkeley, ranged from four Associate Deanships, Academic Senate Committee Service such as the Budget Committee, chair of the Committee on Privilege and Tenure, the first University Ombudsman during the riot-ridden late sixties, and many advisory committees such as the chair of the system-wide Advisory Committee on Research Expeditions Programs.
 He also served the wider academic community by service on advisory boards at other universities.

 Professional services

-George has held membership in many professional and government committees.
+Leitmann held membership in many professional and government committees.
 He was the Founding President of the American Alexander von Humboldt Association (1994–1997).
-He was Co-Editor of the Journal of Mathematical Analysis and Applications for 16 years and serves/ed as associate editor of four journals and editorial board member of eight journals.
+He was Co-Editor of the Journal of Mathematical Analysis and Applications for 16 years and served as associate editor of four journals and editorial board member of eight journals.